From farm-fresh produce to handmade crafts and live music, explore one of DC’s oldest (and liveliest) marketplaces.

 What will I find at Eastern Market?

 Step inside the South Hall Market and you’ll experience sensory overload.
 The large main hall is filled with merchants selling meats, poultry, seafood, baked goods, flowers and cheeses, and is often bustling with shoppers sampling their wares.
-Make sure to come early and beat the line for Market Lunch’s legendary blueberry buckwheat pancakes.
+Make sure to come early and beat the line for The Market Lunch’s legendary blueberry buckwheat pancakes.

 On the weekends, the streets and plazas surrounding Eastern Market teem with more vendors.
 Farmers from across the region set up open-air stands selling all sorts of local produce.
 Visitors can sample produce as they browse the rows and rows of brightly colored tomatoes, carrots, apples, peaches and whatever is in-season.